Meteotsunami: Frequency of events

-In April 2019, NOAA determined that 25 meteotsunamis, on average, impact the Eastern Seaboard of the United States every year.
+In April 2019, NOAA determined that 25 meteotsunamis, on average, strike the East Coast of the United States every year.
 In the Great Lakes, even more of these events occur; on average, 126 times a year.

-In some parts of the world, they are common enough to have local names: rissaga or rissague (Catalan), ressaca or resarca (Portuguese), milgħuba (Maltese), marrobbio or marrubio (Italian), Seebär (German), abiki or yota (Japanese), šćiga (Croatian).
-Some bodies of water are more susceptible than others, including anywhere that the natural resonance frequency matches that of the waves, such as in long and narrow bays, particularly where the inlet is aligned with the oncoming wave.
+In some parts of the world, they are common enough to have local names: rissaga or rissague (Catalan), ressaca or resarca (Portuguese), milgħuba (Maltese), marrobbio or marrubio (Italian), Seebär (German), sjösprång (Swedish), Sea Bar (Scots), abiki or yota (Japanese), šćiga (Croatian).
+Some bodies of water are more susceptible than others, including anywhere that the natural resonance frequency matches that of the waves, such as in long and narrow bays, particularly when the inlet is aligned with the oncoming wave.
 Examples of particularly susceptible areas include Nagasaki Bay, the eastern Adriatic Sea, and the Western Mediterranean.

 Examples of known events

 Other notable events

 In 1929, a wave 6 meters in height pulled ten people from the shore, to their deaths in Grand Haven, Michigan.
 A three-meter wave that hit the Chicago waterfront in 1954 swept people off of piers, drowning seven.
 A meteotsunami that struck Nagasaki Bay on 31 March 1979 achieved a maximum wave height of 5 meters; there were three fatalities.
 In June 2013, a derecho off the New Jersey coast triggered a widespread meteotsunami event, where tide gauges along the East Coast, Puerto Rico and Bermuda reported "tsunami-like" conditions.
 The peak wave amplitude was 1 foot above normal sea level in Newport, RI.
 In New Jersey, divers were pulled over a breakwater and three people were swept off a jetty, two seriously injured, when a six-foot wave struck the Barnegat Inlet.

+In June, 2025, a suspected meteotsunami occurred in Lake Superior and was videoed on the eastern side of Thunder Bay in Ontario.
+Canadian scientists are analyzing the data, which included water levels on the lake moving up to a meter, to determine if it was a meteotsunami, a seiche, or some other phenomenon.